 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Fidelity reported total carbon emissions of approximately 195,434,000 kg CO2e.
-This figure includes Scope 1 emissions of about 11,139,738 kg CO2e, Scope 2 emissions of approximately 63,711,484 kg CO2e, and significant Scope 3 emissions amounting to about 120,582,778 kg CO2e.
-Fidelity has set ambitious climate commitments, aiming for a 25% reduction in emissions related to energy use by the end of 2024.
-Additionally, the company has pledged to achieve net-zero emissions in its own operations (Scope 1 and Scope 2) by 2030.
-Furthermore, Fidelity plans to halve the carbon footprint of its investment portfolios by 2030, using 2020 as a baseline, and aims for net-zero across all scopes by 2050.
-These initiatives reflect Fidelity's commitment to addressing climate change and reducing its overall carbon footprint in alignment with industry standards.
+This figure includes Scope 1 emissions of about 11,139,738 kg CO2e, Scope 2 emissions of around 63,711,484 kg CO2e, and significant Scope 3 emissions totalling approximately 120,582,778 kg CO2e.
+This represents an increase from 2020, when total emissions were about 156,671,000 kg CO2e, with Scope 1 at 1,588,000 kg CO2e, Scope 2 at 5,083,000 kg CO2e, and Scope 3 at 2,697,000 kg CO2e.
+Fidelity has set ambitious climate commitments, aiming for net-zero emissions in its own operations by 2030 for both Scope 1 and Scope 2 emissions.
+Additionally, the company is committed to reducing emissions related to energy use by 25% by the end of 2024.
+Furthermore, Fidelity plans to halve the carbon footprint of its investment portfolios by 2030, using 2020 as a baseline, and achieve net-zero across these portfolios by 2050.
+This emissions data and commitment framework is cascaded from its parent company, Fidelity Investments, reflecting a corporate family approach to sustainability.

 Access structured emissions data, company-specific emission factors, and source documents